acm-cui/website-cui2023/programme/keynotes.md

 ---
 label: Conference keynotes
 description: >
-  !!conference.short_name!! !!conference.year!! will feature two keynotes from distinguished academics: Effie Law from Durham University and Catherine Pelachaud from Sorbonne Université.
+  CUI !!conference.year!! will feature two keynotes from distinguished academics: Effie Law from Durham University and Catherine Pelachaud from Sorbonne Université.

 #cta:
 #  text: View in programme